 None.
-The book is secular and focuses entirely on the universal experience of winding down for sleep.
-It is a completely gentle and conflict-free narrative.
+The book is entirely secular and focuses on the universal experience of sleep and nature.

 Your experience helps other parents find the right book.